 4. Risk in Terms of Law and Regulation

-Risk: Low / Medium to Unknown
+Projected Risk: Low to Unknown

 The OSFI (Office of the Superintendent of Financial Institution) is tasked to ensure public confidence in the Canadian financial system.

-On October 31, 2023, OSFI has issued a ruling to how these HISA ETFs should be managed.
+On October 31, 2023, OSFI issued a ruling to how High Interest Savings Account (HISA) ETFs such as CASH.TO should be managed.
 Long story short, all Deposit-Taking Institutions (DTIs) must back all HISA ETF balances that can be withdrawn within 30 days with other high quality liquid assets, such as government bonds.
+This was previously not the case.

 Over and Out